Northern F.C.: Colours

 The club's original colours, as agreed at the initial meeting, were royal blue and scarlet hoops.
-By 1877 the club had changed to light and dark blue shirts with white knickers.
+By 1877 the club had changed to light and dark blue halved shirts with white knickers.

 Ground

 The club originally played at Lodge Park, but opened its new ground at Hyde Park on 13 February 1875, with a game between the club's first and second elevens.